 - Operation statuses

-Customization is important even at the MVP stage, as it will allow more early adopters to enjoy using your CRM SaaS product and see that it can fit their needs.
+Customization is important even when you are building an MVP for SaaS project, as it will allow more early adopters to enjoy using your CRM SaaS product and see that it can fit their needs.

 CRM systems play a critical role in building trusting, efficient relationships between businesses and their customers.
 With a CRM solution in place, companies can gather valuable data on customer interactions, effectively process and analyze it, and use the knowledge gained to better meet the needs of their customers.
 Additionally, CRM platforms can help businesses improve collaboration both inside teams and departments and within the company as a whole.